xpavlic4/book-extracts/sports/golf/mental-game/Fred Gonzalez/The Art of Mental Training/README.md

 ## Cool under pressure

 Many champions have personal affirmations.
 (I am good, I am fast, I am the best).
 What they may be doesn't matter as long as they hlep you take the pressure off yourself.
 Create three quick affirmations (possitive statements) you can fire off to yourself to complement the breating and relaxation techniques mentioned above.
 Another method to deal with the pressure is simply thinking about something that relaxes them (e.g. listening to the music).
 Some athletes talk about having experienced their greatest moment in sports through releasing themselves from any fear of failure.
-Noticing the things taht helped you deal with pressure in the past can make it possible for you to access those techniques again.
+Noticing the things that helped you deal with pressure in the past can make it possible for you to access those techniques again.

 ## The power of positive talk